Learnware-LAMDA/Beimingwu/docs/content/en/user-guide/learnware-search.md

 }
 ```

+Please ensure that the "Dimension", the range of indices in "Description", and the dimensions of the statistical specification are consistent.
+Otherwise, the heterogeneous function cannot be properly enabled.

-It is worth noting that recommended models with different feature spaces cannot directly predict your task.
-Please refer to the "[Learnware Deployment](/zh-CN/user-guide/learnware-deploy)" page for guidance on deploying heterogeneous table learnwares.
+It is worth noting that recommended models with different feature spaces cannot directly predict on your task.
+Please refer to the "[Learnware Deployment](/en/user-guide/learnware-deploy)" page for guidance about deploying heterogeneous table learnwares.

 ## Searching through the learnware Package